 At Flying Brick Cider House you can sample ciders made from 100% fresh apples and pears in a retro-inspired landmark venue.
 In north Geelong's historical Federal Woollen Mills you'll find Anther Distillery, home of Australia’s Champion Gin in 2018 and 2019.
 Taste the range and hear gin experts explain the unique native ingredients that go into every bottle.

 Geelong Cellar Door, in the heart of the CBD, showcases the best of Geelong's cool climate wines.
 Peruse the extensive wine list while munching away on cheese or charcuterie–or both.

 3. Local markets

 Geelong and the Bellarine's farmers' markets are the best places to connect with the locals and sample the tastes, sight and smells of the region.

 Stock up on fresh fruit, veggies, breads, olives, wines, jams, spreads, plants and more, all with an eco-friendly slant, at Golden Plains Farmers’ Market.
-You can spend hours at Geelong Vintage Market, combing through vintage furniture, collectable, industrial items, jewellery, records and lots more in a beautiful old glass factory.
+Browse the stalls of locally-made and fresh-grown produce and support local vendors at South Geelong Farmers Market.
+Or, spend hours at Geelong Vintage Market, combing through vintage furniture, collectable, industrial items, jewellery, records and lots more in a beautiful old glass factory.
 Vintage heaven.

 4. Geelong Botanic Gardens